 An employer group may want to offer scheme memberships to employees who fall outside their defined compulsory definition.
-They can do this either because of acquisition or amalgamation of companies.
+They can do this because of either the acquisition or the amalgamation of companies.

-The employer must send the following information to HEALTH GROUP UNDERWRITERS@discovery.co.za for consideration:
+The employer must send the following information to HEALTH_GROUP_UNDERWRITERS@discovery.co.za for consideration: